shameekvats/shameekvats.github.io/_projects/chipset.md

 ---

-The Micro:bit is a compact, versatile microcontroller designed to simplify programming and digital creation.
-Widely used in education and rapid prototyping, it features an LED matrix, built-in sensors, and connectivity options that empower users to explore interactive projects and learn coding fundamentals, particularly in Python.
+The [micro:bit] (https://microbit.org/) is a compact, versatile microcontroller designed to simplify programming and digital creation.
+Widely used in education and rapid prototyping, it features an LED matrix, built-in sensors, and connectivity options that empower users to explore interactive projects and learn coding.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">